 Kids Pianos Buyers Questions and Answers – Complete Guide

 I remember when I bought my first piano I had so many questions, so I’ve put together a list of what I consider the most important questions and answers to help you make the best buying decision, so you can get the right piano for your child whether that’s an acoustic, digital or keyboard piano.

 Which piano is best for my kid of 7 years?

 By the time they have reached 8 they have the finger span to play almost any instrument and especially the piano.
-There is no real difference if a child begins learning at 3 or 4 years of age, then if they start at aged 7 because by the time they reach 8 years old they will be the same standard of play, however, there are exceptions to the norm obviously!
-The piano to get your child is determined by their capacity.
-The keyboard piano is usually better if unsure of the capacity or they’re own willingness to learn, by playing it safe you’ll save a lot of time, energy, money and of course space.
+There is no real difference if a child begins learning at 3 or 4 years of age, than if they start at aged 7 because by the time they reach 8 years old they will be the same standard of play, however, there are exceptions to the norm obviously!
+The piano to get your child is determined by their capacity and the teacher.
+The keyboard piano is usually a better choice if unsure of the capacity of your child or they’re own willingness to learn, so by playing it safe, you’ll save a lot of time, energy, money and of course space.

 What’s best weighted keys or not?